shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 3. New shortcut dialog opens.
 Under **External sources**, select **Dataverse**.

-**Note**: In the previous lab, we followed similar steps to create a shortcut to Azure Data Lake Storage Gen2.
+   >**Note:** In the previous lab, we followed similar steps to create a shortcut to Azure Data Lake Storage Gen2.

    ![](../media/lab-04/image36.png)